StanleyBrooks/MeteoriteProject/README.md

 * update readme to include world_map.py(bokeh) information and source credit
 * pep8 everything
 * more informative comments to explain all of the pieces

-Questions for class:
-* what are the teachers looking for?
-* appropriate conclusion?
-* --how to give proper credit (bokeh world map patches)
-* --do I need a script to create ./graphs
-* --appropriate output